Oseltamivir/E-magine/thumbnailer/README.md

+# Thumbnailer
+The only thing this python code can do is interact with S3 buckets.
+Other backend databases need extra programming

 # Instructions for installation on AWS Lambda
 AWS Lambda has no 'pip install', so packges have to be attached to Lambda manually.